-12 Top-Rated Tourist Attractions in Bonaire, Saba, and St Eustatius
+12 Top-Rated Tourist Attractions in Bonaire, Saba, and St. Eustatius

 Bonaire, St. Eustatius, and Saba, also known as the "BES islands," comprise the trio of Dutch territories called the Caribbean Netherlands.
-Luring many nature lovers and eco-tourists, all three islands boast excellent opportunities for diving, swimming, snorkeling, and hiking.
+Luring many nature lovers and eco-tourists, all three islands offer excellent opportunities for diving, swimming, snorkeling, and hiking.

 Northwest of St. Eustatius, Saba may be tiny at only 13 square kilometers, but the 887-meter peak of its volcano is the highest point in the Netherlands.
 Hiking is excellent on the slopes of the aptly named Mount Scenery, and the marine park offers some truly pristine dive sites.

-1 Bonaire National Marine Park, Bonaire
+1. Bonaire National Marine Park, Bonaire

 Snorkelers can access some of the reefs from shore.
 The park is maintained by a non-profit, non-governmental organization noted for its pioneering marine conservation efforts.
 It was the first marine park with a network of permanent moorings.